Snickerdoodle Whoopie Pie Recipe with fluffy cinnamon frosting. These sandwich cookies are perfect treats for your holiday cookie exchange!

 - Preheat the oven to 400 degrees F and line several baking sheets with parchment paper.
 In a large bowl whisk together the flour, cream of tartar, baking soda, and salt.
 Set aside.

-- Place the balls on prepared baking sheets, 2 ½ inches apart.
-Bake for 8–9 minutes, until just barley golden around the edges.
+Place the balls on prepared baking sheets, 2 1/2 inches apart.
+Bake for 8–9 minutes, until just barely golden around the edges.
 Cool for several minutes on the baking sheets before moving.

 NOTE: For thicker fluffier snickerdoodles, chill the dough for one hour before rolling into balls and baking.